Paleo Chocolate Covered Almond Butter Balls

 These Almond Butter Balls are best kept in the fridge or freezer.
 If making these in the summer, they need to be kept cold.
 Almond butter balls are good up for up to 4 to 5 days in the fridge and up to 2 weeks in the freezer.

-After 20 minutes, remove the pan from the freezer.
+- After 20 minutes, remove pan from freezer.

-Next, make the chocolate coating.
-First, add chocolate chips and coconut oil to a microwave safe dish.
+- Next, make chocolate coating.
+Add chocolate chips and coconut oil to a microwave safe bowl.
 Microwave in 30 second increments, stopping to stir between each increment.

-Place pan back in the freezer to freezer for 20 minutes or until hardened.
+- Return pan to freezer to freeze for 20 minutes or until hardened.